Skip Navigation

 Typically there’s little loss to committed data.

-After failover
+After Failover

 After a successful failover, there are a few things to keep in mind: